 The copper tubing should not be used as lift points.

-Always inspect the hot water coils for damage prior to installing the Single Duct Air Terminal.
+Always inspect the hot water coils for damage prior to installing the Fan Powered Air Terminal.

-- The hot water coil casing must be field insulated. - The hot water coils do not have drip pans and are not suitable for use as cooling coils. - The hot water coil maximum water operating temperature is 195°F. - The hot water coils are leak tested to 300 psi, with a minimum burst pressure of 2000 psi at ambient temperature. - The hot water coil maximum operating water pressure is 250 psi.
+- The hot water coil casing must be field insulated. - The hot water coils do not have drip pans and are not suitable for use as cooling coils. - The cooling coils do have drip pans and are not suitable for use as heating coils. - The hot water coil maximum water operating temperature is 195°F. - The hot water coils are leak tested to 300 psi, with a minimum burst pressure of 2000 psi at ambient temperature. - The hot water coil maximum operating water pressure is 250 psi.